 As the decomposition of your tooth’s enamel continues, the outside of your tooth breaks, which is irreversible.
-In case the decay of your tooth has reached this stage, talk to a family dentist in Texas immediately.
+In case the decay of your tooth has reached this stage, talk to a family dentist at Splendid Dental Bellaire immediately.

 The third phase is the disintegration of the dentin.
 When you fail to treat your teeth, the microorganisms in your mouth and the acids they produce carry on the destruction of your enamel getting to the dentin.

 The dentin is the region of your tooth that lies between the pulp and the enamel.
 When the acid begins to dissolve the dentin, the infected tooth becomes painful.
-After the destruction of the large part of your enamel, a dental cavity forms.
-In case you visit a dental expert at this stage, they’re likely to recommend a dental filling.
+After the destruction of a large part of your enamel, a dental cavity forms.
+If you visit a Splendid Dental Bellaire dental expert at this stage, they’re likely to recommend a dental filling.

 The next phase is the destruction of the pulp, which is the center of your tooth.
 Its composition is cells and tissues known as odontoblasts.
 If the corrosion of your tooth reaches the pulp, the formation of pus will start.
 This indicates that the nerves and blood cells in your tooth are vulnerable to destruction too.
 The pain in the tooth at this stage is constant.

-It’s best to visit a dentist if you’re at this stage and are still wondering: how does tooth decay develop?
+It’s best to visit a dentist at Splendid Dental Bellaire if you’re at this stage and are still wondering: how does tooth decay develop?
 The ideal treatment here would be root canal therapy.

 The last stage is the loss of your tooth.
 If you fail to treat your tooth after the swelling stage, the dentist will have to remove it.
 The process of removing the tooth is what dentists call tooth extraction.